WooheonHong/BERD/README.md

 Identify the connection relationship between entitiy in the papers in [PubMed](https://pubmed.ncbi.nlm.nih.gov/).

-One sentence, consecutive sentences, entire thesis, and the Swanson abc model can be used.
+One sentence, consecutive sentences([**Swanson ABC model**](https://www.sciencedirect.com/science/article/pii/S1532046412001517) can be used) and entire thesis can be used.

 ![figure_BERD](BERD/resources/figure_BERD.PNG)